NikolozMgalo/js_task/README.md

-## Tasks to manipulate arrays and data
+## Tasks regarding dates to solve with dayjs